cheezofsandwich/ecse373_f23_nat65_Nathan-Trudell_lab3/README.md

 Purpose of Launch File: Launches the program with prior configuration from lab 2 but enables it to be used in simulations use .bag files and on a map for motion.

+.bag Files used for the production of this project are from private repo, but others may be used.
+Contact Dr. Greg Lee for more information.

 #### Authors